uviclibraries/data-frames/1-load-and-view-dataframe.md

 Make a new cell and Input `df.dtypes`.
 Run the cell. dtypes are the python data type of the values in a cell and also help describe the size of the data.
 Columns with mixed types are stored with the `object` dtype. [see in docs](https://pandas.pydata.org/docs/user_guide/basics.html#dtypes)

 Make a new cell and Input `df.count()`.
-Run the cell. count the number of items in each col. If n < nrow, then there are blanks. [see in docs](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.count.html)
+Run the cell. count the number of items in each col. If the total number is less than the number of rows, then there are blanks. [see in docs](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.count.html)

 <details>
 <summary>Click for code help</summary>